-Secretary Jessica L. (Garfola) Wright was selected to serve as Acting Under Secretary of Defense for Personnel and Readiness on January 1, 2013.
-Previously, she was confirmed as the Assistant Secretary of Defense for Reserve Affairs on May 24, 2012.
+Secretary Jessica L. Garfola Wright assumed the responsibilities of the Under Secretary of Defense for Personnel and Readinesson January 1, 2013.
+Mrs. Wright was confirmed by the United States Senate on June 25, 2014.
+She was previously confirmed and served as the Assistant Secretary of Reserve Affairs.

-She is the senior policy advisor to the Secretary of Defense on recruitment, career development, pay and benefits for 1.4 million active duty military personnel, 1.1 million Guard and Reserve personnel, 680,000 DoD civilians, and is responsible for overseeing the overall state of military readiness.
+Secretary Wright is the senior policy advisor to the Secretary of Defense on recruitment, career development, pay and benefits for 1.4 million active duty military personnel, 1.1 million Guard and Reserve personnel, 748,000 DoD civilians, and is responsible for overseeing the overall state of military readiness.

 Mrs. Wright retired as a Major General in the Pennsylvania Army National Guard.
-Her distinguished 35 year career of military service culminated in her final assignment as Adjutant General of Pennsylvania and commander of the Pennsylvania National Guard.
+Her distinguished 35-year career of military service culminated with her final assignment as The Adjutant General of Pennsylvania and commander of the Pennsylvania National Guard.
 In this State of Pennsylvania Cabinet-level position, she was responsible for command, control and supervision of all Air and Army National Guard units allocated to the state of Pennsylvania, six state-owned veterans’ homes, and programs for Pennsylvania’s one million veterans.
-Prior to this assignment, she also served as the deputy adjutant general for the Army.
+Prior to this assignment, she served as the deputy The Adjutant General for the Army.

-She attended the Women's Army Corps Officer Orientation/Officer Candidate School at Fort McClellan, Alabama.
-She attended the Officers Rotary Wing Aviator Course at Fort Rucker, Alabama, and became the first female Army aviator in the Army National Guard.
+She is an alumnus of the Women's Army Corps Officer Orientation/Officer Candidate School at Fort McClellan, Alabama.
+Upon graduation from the Officers Rotary Wing Aviator Course at Fort Rucker, Alabama, then Captain Wright became the first female Army aviator in the Army National Guard.
 Mrs. Wright is a graduate of the CH-47 Aviator Qualification Course, CH-54 Aviator Qualification Course; and a graduate of the Army War College Military Fellowship at the Center for Strategic and International Studies, Washington, DC.

 Her awards and decorations include the Distinguished Public Service Medal, Distinguished Service Medal, Legion of Merit with oak leaf cluster, and Senior Army Aviator badge.
-Other awards include Chapel of the Four Chaplains Gold Award, ATHENA Award, the Pennsylvania Association of Broadcasters Gold Medal Award, the Philadelphia Union League’s Distinguished Soldier Award, and the Founders Day Award from Lebanon Valley College.
+Other awards include Chapel of the Four Chaplains Gold Award, ATHENA Award, the Pennsylvania Association of Broadcasters Gold Medal Award, the Union League of Philadelphia’s Distinguished Soldier Award and Lincoln Award, the Veterans Leadership Program of Western Pennsylvania’s Veteran of the Year Award and the Founders Day Award from Lebanon Valley College.